shownotesArchive/shownotes-message-service/README.md

 # Available commands
 ```
 list - Get a list of podcasts you could subscribe
-reg <podcast> - Subscribe to a podcast notification
+reg < podcast > - Subscribe to a podcast notification
 reglist - Get a list of all your subscription
-unreg <podcast | all> - Unsubscribe a podcast notifcation
+unreg <podcast | * > - Unsubscribe a podcast notifcation
+notify < ON | OFF > - Get notifications about new showpads on http://pad.shownot.es
 ```

 # Setup